The Night Manager (British TV series): Series 1

-The author John le Carré makes a cameo appearance as an insulted restaurant diner in episode four.
+Le Carré makes a cameo appearance as an insulted restaurant diner in episode four.

+Series 2

 In February 2023, it was reported that the second series was in development with Hiddleston set to return.
+In April 2024, it was announced that BBC and Amazon Prime Video has ordered a second and third series with Hiddleston and Colman returning in lead roles and Laurie as an executive producer.
+Alistair Petrie, Noah Jupe, Douglas Hodge and Michael Nardone also reprise their roles from the first series, while Camila Morrone, Diego Calva, Indira Varma, Paul Chahidi and Hayley Squires joined the cast in lead roles.
+Georgi Banks-Davies serves as director for the second series.

+Filming for the second series concluded in August 2024, having taken place in London for three weeks and Colombia for five.
+"More than 75% of the story is about Colombia", confirmed Barry Ryan, head of production at Ink Factory.
+Colombian drug barons featured in the original book, but were replaced by Middle Eastern warlords in the first series that adapted it.
+Filming also took place in Spain and France.

+Series 2 will be broadcast on BBC One and BBC iPlayer in the UK from 1 January 2026, and on Amazon Prime Video outside the UK from 11 January.

+A teaser trailer for Series 2 was broadcast on BBC One ahead of the Celebrity Traitors final in November 2025.

+Series 3

+Series three will not be set in Colombia, though events from that plotline in Series 2 will be referenced.

 Episodes

 Broadcast

 The first episode of The Night Manager was broadcast on 21 February 2016 on BBC One in the United Kingdom.
 AMC Spain broadcast the series on 24 February 2016 in Spain.
 TV3 in New Zealand broadcast the series on 28 February 2016.
 In the United States, the show premiered on 19 April 2016 on AMC.
 The serial aired in Australia on BBC First on 20 March 2016.
 The serial aired in Saudi Arabia on AMC starting on 6 June 2016.
 In Finland the serial premiered 22 June 2016 on MTV3.
 In Sweden the serial first aired on 22 August 2016 on TV4, split up into eight episodes not the original release of six episodes.
 In Germany the serial started airing on 29 August 2016 on ZDF.
 The series was broadcast on Raidió Teilifís Éireann in Ireland on 29 August 2016.
 On 24 February 2017, The Night Manager started to air in the Netherlands on public broadcaster NPO 1, being broadcast by AVROTROS.
 The series was broadcast by BBC Persian from 15 February 2018 in Iran, Afghanistan and Tajikistan.